ich-bin-tyrone/xray-cnn-tfk/README.md

 - Jupyter Notebook
 - Flask
 - TensorFlow
-- Other dependencies (will be installed automatically)
+- Other dependencies (will be installed automatically upon running `model.ipynb`)

 ## 🔧 How to Use the Web Application